vivqu/vivqu.github.io/_posts/2023-04-30-app-approval-hell.md

 read_time: 15 min
 ---

 I've [written previously](/blog/2022/09/25/outdated-apps/) about my strong opinions about the App Store and Google Play stores.
-These platforms and the massive tech companies that operate them make misguided policy decisions that disadvantage small indie developers and decrease the creativity and richness of their mobile app ecosystems, typically motivated by corporate profits or just plain indifference.
+These platforms and the massive tech companies that operate them make misguided policy decisions that disadvantage small indie developers while also decreasing the creativity and richness of their mobile app ecosystems, motivated by corporate profits or just plain indifference.

 But at this point, after years as a professional mobile developer as well as building multiple side projects, I thought I had seen it all—the good, the bad, and the ugly of getting my apps approved.
 I believed I had good understanding of the bargain that companies and developers make when engaging with app ecosystems.